Manga for Chinese Learners: 7 Gripping Graphic Novels in Mandarin (Plus English Translations)

 Reading manga is a very chill way to learn Chinese.

-I’m talking everything from secret high school romances to warfare between gods and humanity.
+That’s despite the fact that the characters are always getting into some crazy drama — everything from secret high school romances to warfare between gods and humanity.

 What Is Chinese Manga?

 Chinese manga actually isn’t called “manga” at all.
 That’s the Japanese word for comic books. 漫画 (màn huà) — Manhua is the correct Chinese term.
 Manhua are read traditionally right to left and are very similar to Japanese manga.

 Reading manhua can help you improve your fluency in several ways: